 Over the two years since those first meetings with community leaders, I investigated a number of approaches to presenting mental wellness education to RCP families.
 Through my research into WHO, U.N. and Tanzanian mental health resources, I developed seven initial workshops for review by our Tanzanian medical collaborators.
 These were consolidated into four after consultation with staff on the ground, and further refined to address local questions and interests.
 Each workshop presented topics requested by RCP parents and community leaders; many of which I had personal knowledge.
 Broadly, the workshops covered the cause and treatments of mental illnesses; perinatal and post-partum depression; alcohol abuse and mental illness; and family and community support for mental wellness.

-The scope of perinatal and post-partum depression in the RCP villages hasn’t been documented, but it is believed to be prevalent, based upon anecdotal reports at the IGC and during home visits.
+The scope of perinatal depression in the RCP villages hasn’t been documented, but it is believed to be prevalent, based upon anecdotal reports at the IGC and during home visits.
 According to WHO, worldwide about 10% of pregnant women and 13% of women who have just given birth experience a mental disorder, primarily depression.
 In developing countries, the percentage reaches 16% during pregnancy and 20% after childbirth.
 In severe cases, their babies may become malnourished or neglected because the depressed mothers cannot function properly.
 Prolonged or severe mental illness hampers the mother-infant attachment, breastfeeding and infant care.
 This is one of the paths to childhood stunting, and on occasion, untreated depressive psychosis leads to maternal suicide and/or infanticide.
 Effective interventions, delivered by well-trained, non-specialist health providers can circumvent such tragic outcomes.

 Because treating maternal depression improves the growth and development of the fetus and the newborn, the RCP Program seeks to reduce the incidence of prenatal and post-partum mental illness.
 The corresponding workshop and caregiver follow-ups with self-assessments at home visits cover the causes, symptoms and treatments of post-partum depression, and the role of the family and community in supporting the mother and child.
 We’re grateful to engage the guidance and support of compassionate clinicians at regional medical facilities as we scale up our initial efforts.